 Any over or under recovery on our allowed revenue is adjusted for in two years time through the Correction Term, Kt (i.e. any over recovery will be paid back in two years time and vice versa for under recovery).
 The amount is calculated using the following formula from Gas Transporters Licence section 1B.11

+Figure 2: Correction Term Kt formula

 Where “I” - The average specified rate, is derived from the Bank of England base rate.